-Affected parties - If the proposed rules are approved by EQC, DEQ plans to contact affected facilities to explain the rule changes.
+Affected parties - If EQC approves the proposed rules, DEQ plans to contact affected facilities to explain the rule changes.

 DEQ staff – The permit writing team staff would develop internal guidance on the proposed rules for permit writers and inspectors.
 If additional training is needed, training meetings would be held before or in conjunction with those for affected facilities.